-Rievaulx Abbey is an English Heritage site with charges for non members – see here
+Rievaulx Abbey is an English Heritage site with charges for non members – see more information about visiting the abbey here

 The Abbey was founded in 1132 by some Benedictine Monks who had broken away from St Mary’s in York (above) and who wanted to live a more simple and devout life.

 The grounds around the abbey were owned and transformed into a wonderful landscaped water garden by John Aislabie who inherited the estate.
 He later bought the Abbey ruins and it was incorporated into the garden design.

 The site is owned and run by the National Trust and there’s a charge to enter and for parking – members go free.
 English Heritage members can also visit for free.

 One legend states that Friar Tuck (of the Robin Hood tale) was once a Monk at Fountains Abbey.